Kursk submarine disaster: Putin meets with families

 President Putin had been advised by the military from the start of the disaster that they had the situation under control and that he did not need to intervene.
 He was told that a strong possibility existed that a foreign vessel had caused the accident and that Russia should not accept help from foreign powers.
 Only four months into his tenure as president, Putin was highly criticised by the public and media for his decision to remain at a seaside resort, and his once highly favourable ratings dropped dramatically.
 The President's response appeared callous and the government's actions looked incompetent.

-On Tuesday, 22 August, 10 days after the sinking, Putin met at the Vidyayevo navy base officers' club and cultural centre with about 400 to 600 angry and grieving residents of the navy base and about 350 family members of the Kursk's crew.
+On Tuesday, 22 August, 10 days after the sinking, Putin met at the Vidyayevo naval base officers' club and cultural centre with about 400 to 600 angry and grieving residents of the base and about 350 family members of the Kursk's crew.
 The meeting was closed and access was tightly controlled.
-Two Russian journalists from Nezavisimaya Gazeta and Kommersant, who posed as family members, witnessed distraught widows and mothers howling at Putin, demanding to know why they were receiving so much conflicting information and who was going to be punished for the deaths of their family members.
+Two Russian journalists from Nezavisimaya Gazeta and Kommersant posing as family members witnessed distraught widows and mothers howling at Putin, demanding to know why they were receiving so much conflicting information and who was going to be punished for the deaths of their family members.
 They cried: